-- Chemotherapy in early stages: Chemotherapy is proving to be beneficial in many people as an additional (adjuvant) treatment with surgery or radiation.
-Preoperative chemotherapy appears to provide significant benefits in overall survival, time and risk for recurrence, mainly with stage IB-IIIA.
+- Chemotherapy in early stages.
+Chemotherapy is proving to be beneficial in many people as an additional (adjuvant) treatment with surgery or radiation.
+Postoperative chemotherapy appears to provide significant benefits in overall survival, time and risk for recurrence, mainly with stage IB-IIIA.

-- Chemotherapy in advanced disease: Chemotherapy may be used as first-line treatment in people with inoperable or metastasized lung cancer.
-It is typically used in late stages to reduce symptoms and, in some cases, extend survival.
+- Chemotherapy in advanced disease.
+Chemotherapy may be used as first-line treatment in people with inoperable or metastasized lung cancer.
+It is typically used in late stages to reduce symptoms and extend survival.

 Most chemotherapy regimens use platinum compounds, either cisplatin (Platinol) or carboplatin (Paraplatin).
 The preferred regimen uses 2 drugs, one of which is a platinum-based drug.
-Combinations may include third generation drugs such as paclitaxel (Taxol) and carboplatin or cisplatin.
-This regimen can also include gemcitabine, docetaxel, vinblastine (vindesine or vinorelbine), irinotecan, or pemetrexed.
+Combinations may include drugs such as paclitaxel (Taxol) and carboplatin or cisplatin.
+This regimen can also include gemcitabine, docetaxel, vinorelbine, or pemetrexed.
 The gemcitabine and vinorelbine combination might be a good option for patients who cannot tolerate platinum compounds.

-Attention is also being given to agents called biologic response modifiers, such as the EGFR gene inhibitor gefitinib (Iressa).
-This drug, a second-line therapy for NSCLC, is available for a limited group of people.
-It may also be recommended as first-line therapy in select people with advanced disease and an EGFR mutation.
+Attention is also being given to targeted agents, such as the EGFR gene inhibitor gefitinib (Iressa).
+It may be recommended as first-line therapy in select people with advanced disease and an EGFR mutation.

 Crizotinib is approved to treat NSCLC that is locally advanced or has spread to other parts of the body.
 It is used in people who have a chromosome change that involves the ELM4-ALK gene fusion.
 Resistance to the drug is common after months to years of treatment.

 Erlotinib (Tarceva) is in the same medication class as gefitinib.
-It is approved for people with locally advanced or metastatic NSCLC who have failed 1 type of chemotherapy treatment in the past (it is a second-line treatment).
+It is approved for people with locally advanced or metastatic NSCLC.
 It is also prescribed as a maintenance treatment when cancer has not spread or grown after chemotherapy treatment.
-Erlotinib and targeted therapy shows survival and progression free benefits compared to placebo.
-No studies comparing erlotinib to gefinitib have been conducted and further research is necessary to assess the overall survival benefits of both drugs.
 Both are taken orally, once daily.

-Afatinib (Gilotrif) was also approved in July 2013 as a first line treatment in metastatic NSCLC for people with EGFR mutation.
+Afatinib (Gilotrif) was also approved as a first line treatment in metastatic NSCLC for people with EGFR mutation.
 The mutation affects roughly 10% of people with NSCLC.